panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 Let's say that you'd like to initialize an array of length `3` with zeros.

-The [array.fill()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method available on the array instance is a convenient way to initialize arrays.
+The [array.fill(initalValue)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/fill) method available on the array instance is a convenient way to initialize an arrays: when the method is called on an array, the entire array is filled with `initialValue`, and the modified array is returned.

+But you need to use `array.fill(initialValue)` in combination with `Array(n)` (the array constructor):

 ```javascript
 const length = 3;